 Registration and login details

-- Current students: login here - first time users will need to follow the register link, and you will need to use your bradford.ac.uk email address to access the service.
+- Current students: Register with your university email address to activate your account.
 Complete the biographical details fully so that your results can be compared to other similar students and graduates, and you will receive an email to complete your registration.

 - For graduates: please email us at email@example.com stating your name, UB number and personal email address and we will set up an account for you.